lynnfaraday/ruhoh.rb/README.md

 ## Photo Gallery Widget

 Display a gallery of photos.
-The two layouts it includes by default are [Popeye](http://dev.herr-schuessler.de/jquery/popeye/), a lightbox-style image gallery, or a simple table grid view.
+The two layouts it includes by default are [Popeye](http://dev.herr-schuessler.de/jquery/popeye/), a lightbox-style image gallery, and a simple table grid view.

+*Note: This widget is available only in my fork of the [ruhoh blog scaffold](https://github.com/lynnfaraday/blog) because it requires javascripts and styling that doesn't fit nicely into the ruhoh engine.*

 ###Configuration